cwahlfeldt/Hex-Board/README.md

 Multiple enemies on board at once

-Graphical representation of health
+~~Graphical representation of health~~

-Make it so the enemy cannot move to player tile
+~~Make it so the enemy cannot move to player tile~~ (little on the buggy side but works)

+Make tiles all the same so that you dont know which tiles to go to

 Fix when enemies can move after the player has moved